1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $48,966

-Three articles (2,500 readers), three clinics (30) and one short-course (10) will provide education and promotion that directs participants into the learning environment.
-A peer validated library will be organized for customized resource referrals to 150 participants that increase their learning.
-Seventy-five farm owners will complete an assessment to identify their next succession action step and 50 owners will commit to that action.
-Forty owners will implement changes, agreements or planning outputs.
+Two articles (2,500 readers) and three clinics (30) provided education and promotion that directed participants to the learning environment.
+A peer validated library was organized for customized resource referrals to 147 participants that increased their learning.
+Forty-one farm owners competed an assessment to identify their next succession action step and 32 owners committed to that action.
+Twenty-one implemented changes, agreements or planning outputs.
+Eleven Vermont farms and 2 Maine farms are now enrolled in long-term, professionally-supported succession planning programs designed to pass ownership to a new generation of farmers.

 9. Managing the Marketing, Legal, and Safety Risks for Hemp Products